raaghavbhardwaj/website/content/terms.md

 ---
-title: ⚖️ Terms & Conditions
+title: Terms & Conditions ⚖️
-description: Read the terms and conditions outlining the rules, responsibilities, and guidelines for using this website.
-date: 2025-09-30
 draft: false
 ShowToc: false
 searchHidden: true
 ---
 **Last Updated:** September 30, 2025

-Please read these Terms and Conditions ("Terms", "Terms and Conditions") carefully before using the Vidyaarthi Vrittanta website (the "Service") operated by Vidyaarthi Vrittanta ("I", "me", or "my").
+Please read these Terms and Conditions ("Terms", "Terms and Conditions") carefully before using the website (the "Service") operated by Raaghav Bhardwaj ("I", "me", or "my").

 Your access to and use of the Service is conditioned upon your acceptance of and compliance with these Terms.
 These Terms apply to all visitors, users, and others who wish to access or use the Service.